Art-Sells/Arells/Build-Notes.md

 VavityTester:
 - When fixing price mechanism, stop git
 - *revert back to this commit for Wallet and Asset connection implementations: Wallet and Asset connection offline tests complete*
-- *revert back to this commit for Wallet and Asset connection implementations before Auto Checks: Asset Connection Auto Check*
+- *revert back to this commit for Wallet and Asset connection implementations before Auto Checks: Metamask wallet connection successful test*
-- *revert back to this commit for Metamsk Connect More Asset implementation: Ready to test Base Connect More Ethereum*
-- - - Ok, so the "connect more eth", lets place that button above the unique wallet that has a section above it that says: "Your “ETH” amount increased +"wallet amount - cVactTaa" ETH Would you like to see your full “total wallet amount” ETH protected from bear markets?
-(Connect More Eth) ... this entire section should act the same as the prior "connect more eth"
+- - - Remove the +....
+- - - connected wallet: your ETH amount: before connection: asset price dollar amount, after connection: vapa dollar amount (Connect Ethereum)
+- - - Your “ETH” amount increased.
+Before connection: asset price dollar amount.
+After connection: vapa dollar amount.
+(Connect More Eth)
+- - - Aggregate Section "Your "ETH" amount increased in some of your wallet/s.
+Before connection: total asset wallet amount from assetConnected no. After connection: Total vapa wallet amount from assetConnected no" (connect more eth)
 - - if you withdraw funds in each wallet (all the way up to zero even with Connect More Ethereum), (after disconnection), the funds should reflect that based on: cVactTaa should equal balanceAtAssetConnection, but if wallet amount is less than cVactTaa, then cVactTaa should equal wallet amount... cVactTaa should neevr go below 1 wei
 - - Test import wallets (that are already connected) (from base/metamask and vice versa)
 - - Test Connect More Eth when wallets are all disconnected...